We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You’ll get two 1.6-ounce tubes of safe-to-swallow toothpaste and four miniature toothbrushes featuring Winnie the Pooh.
-This toothpaste is also fluoride-free but is free from SLS, artificial flavors, dyes, and sweeteners.
+This toothpaste is also fluoride-free and free from SLS, artificial flavors, dyes, and sweeteners.

 Caring for your baby’s oral health is important since you’re instilling behaviors that can serve as the basis for healthy habits.